 Shower/laundry and clothing repair specialists are like the Army's dry cleaners and tailors.
 They make sure soldiers' uniforms are clean and mended according to military standards and regulations.

 Boot camp is followed by eight weeks in AIT at Fort Lee.
 Soldiers in this job need an 84 on the general mechanical segment of the ASVAB.

-Water Treatment Specialist MOS 92W
+Water Treatment Specialist 92W